TN-Holdings-LLC/psf-zero/README.md

 [![Paradigm: R=0](https://img.shields.io/badge/Paradigm-R%3D0-8A2BE2.svg)](https://github.com/TN-Holdings-LLC/psf-zero)
 [![Spec: Canonical](https://img.shields.io/badge/Spec-Canonical_Edition-1e90ff.svg)](https://github.com/TN-Holdings-LLC/psf-zero)

-# PSF-Zero
+# PSF-Zero: Geometric Pulse-Aware Quantum Control Engine

+### Preface: Beyond the Cage of Discrete Gates

+Modern quantum computing remains confined within the cage of the "discrete gate model," an imitation of classical architecture.
+To control quantum bits, we are forced to slice inherently continuous physical pulses—microwaves—into abstract, discontinuous logical gates, only to translate them back into physical operations.
+This translation process is highly inefficient and acts as a primary amplifier for decoherence and noise.

+This translation overhead is the fundamental barrier preventing current quantum hardware from achieving practical quantum utility.

-**Geometric Pulse-Aware Quantum Control Engine**
+**PSF-Zero (Geometric Pulse-Aware Quantum Control Engine)** shatters this cage.

-PSF-Zero is a deterministic constraint projection layer that redefines quantum compilation.
-By bypassing traditional logical gate translations, it maps physically valid SU(4) geometries directly into hardware-native microwave pulses, minimizing thermal noise and classical overhead.
+PSF-Zero redefines quantum circuits not as strings of logical gates, but as **SU(4) geometric geodesics** within the physical control space.
+By bypassing discrete gate translations entirely, it projects mathematically rigorous and physically valid pulses directly onto the hardware's native control Hamiltonians.

+This is more than a compiler optimization.
+It is the proposal of a fundamentally new control architecture that shifts quantum computing from human-centric "logical models" to the "geometric essence" of quantum mechanics itself.

+By abandoning the approximation of discrete gates and projecting geometric rigor directly onto physics, we unlock the path toward practical quantum advantage.

+### Core Principles
-✅ **From Geometry to Physics:** Bypasses discrete gates to map SU(4) geodesics directly to control Hamiltonians.
+* **From Geometry to Physics:** Bypasses discrete gate approximations to map SU(4) geodesics directly to control Hamiltonians.

-✅ **Direct Pulse Synthesis:** Generates hardware-aware execution schedules (e.g., DRAG, Gaussian via Qiskit Pulse) adhering to physical constraints.
+* **Direct Pulse Synthesis:** Generates hardware-aware execution schedules adhering to physical constraints.

-✅ **Zero-Overhead Optimization:** Eliminates invalid quantum circuits and minimizes execution depth without combinatorial explosion.
+* **Zero-Overhead Optimization:** Eliminates invalid circuit states and minimizes execution depth without combinatorial explosion.

-✅ **Linear Scalability:** Scales deterministically, accelerating the timeline toward practical quantum utility.
+* **Linear Scalability:** Scales deterministically, accelerating the timeline toward practical quantum utility.

 ![121](./docs/121.png)